CARV-ICS-FORTH/frisbee/README.md

 The effort being put in automating tests should not take over delivering value to users.
 Frisbee makes it possible to:

-🎁 Setup initial dependency state – easily!
+🎁 Setup initial dependency stack – easily!

 🏭 Test against actual, close to production software - no mocks!

-⏳ Replay complex workloads writte in an intuitive DSL!
+⏳ Replay complex workloads written in an intuitive language!

 🏗️ Combine Chaos Engineering with large-scale performance testing!